adhamhaddad/Banking-System/README.md

 `yarn start`

 ### Functionality
-- User can transfer money and save the transfers in the `Transfers` table in `banking_system` database.
+- User can transfer money and save the transfers in the `Transfers` table.
 #### PostgreSQL Database: **`banking_system`**
 1) **Customers**
 2) **Trasnfers**